 Taking your child to a library gives them access to a range of books they may want to read.
 They can also interact with the librarian who are resourceful and can gauge a child’s interest and recommend books accordingly.

 Give your child the opportunity to explore the racks.
 Get them a library card so they can issue books, teaching them a bit of responsibility as well.

 Going to the library once a week, picking out books and then sitting there, quietly discussing books is a great way of spending some quality time with your little ones.
 As a parent, you will be able to share an activity that you both enjoy, and it builds good habits that stir their creativity from a young age.

-Knowing how libraries are still very much relevant and beneficial for children, encourage your child this month of October to visit once each week.
+Knowing how libraries are still very much relevant and beneficial for children, encourage your child to visit once each week.
 This year’s theme is “Let’s Imagine”, which is accessible to participants between the ages of 3 and 20.

 Explore this year’s theme and let children learn the value of a library.